wkhere/stackless/Doc/library/urllib.rst

    .. index:: module: mimetools

-   The :meth:`info` method returns an instance of the class :class:`mimetools.Message` containing meta-information associated with the URL.
+   The :meth:`info` method returns an instance of the class :class:`httplib.HTTPMessage` containing meta-information associated with the URL.
 When the method is HTTP, these headers are those returned by the server at the head of the retrieved HTML page (including Content-Length and Content-Type).
 When the method is FTP, a Content-Length header will be